deepbsd/deepbsd.github.io/_posts/2021-09-23-Learning_Bash.markdown

 With Bash, if everything went okay, the terminal will not say anything extra.
 When a Bash program has nothing surprising to report, it stays mum.
-If you type `echo 'Hello World'` and execute it, there's not notice that your command succeeded.
+If you type `echo 'Hello World'` and execute it, there's no notice that your command succeeded.
-You'll probably only notice that it didn't do what you want if you specifically trap for an error of some kind.
+There's only the output your program created.

 Beyond that, you can see if you got a non-zero or a zero exit status: `echo $?`.
 Basically, if there's a problem, Linux/Unix will probably tell you.
-It assumes you know what you're doing.
-It will only throw some kind of error if you did a syntax error or something.
+It just assumes you know what you're doing.
+It will only throw some kind of error if you made a syntax error or something.
 Otherwise, Bash will simply try to give you exactly what you asked for.
 And this is consistent with Linux/Unix design.

+# Keep it Simple

+Cleaverness kills in programming.
+Just be clear.
+Not only will you be following Unix philosophy, but people will be able to read your Bash scripts.
+Also, whenever you're ready to put a script into production, ask yourself if you could understand what you're doing even if you have a really bad hangover.

+It's easy to indulge our egos when we're feeling cleaver and show off how smart we were that day in our script.
+But that "successful" feeling can turn into annoyance as soon as you stop feeling very cleaver.
+Write the script so you can follow your own work on your dumb days too, not just your cleaver days.